 Soft impacts will include:

-This involves identifying and considering potential recovery options for each system that is to be covered by the plan.
-Remember that ‘recovery’ in an incident scenario isn’t about restoring all systems to a fully operational situation but rather restoring sufficient system to enable the business to operate in an ‘incident/disaster’ scenario.
+This involves identifying and considering potential recovery options for each system, key process, staff, suppliers, services and products that is to be covered by the plan.
+This should include recovery options for disasters.
+It should be noted that ‘recovery’ in an incident scenario isn’t about restoring all systems to a fully operational situation but rather restoring sufficient key IT systems and processes to enable the business to operate in an ‘incident/disaster’ scenario.

 There are three aspects to internal audit's involvement in business continuity: